Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 A mortgage guaranteed by the Department of Veterans Affairs (VA).
 VA loans are available with 100 percent financing to members of the U.S. military.

 What Buyers Should Know: VA loans have no PMI, down payment, or credit score requirements for approval.
+Check your eligibility for a VA loan.

 Variable Interest Rate Loan